-(1) Summary of Significant Accounting Policies
+1. Summary Of Significant Accounting Policies

 On November 3, 1987, the voters of the City of St. Louis and St. Louis County approved the formation of The Missouri History Museum Subdistrict (the Subdistrict) of the Metropolitan Zoological Park and Museum District of the City of St. Louis and St. Louis County (the District).
-The Subdistrict was established to receive support from the District and to pay for history museum services (currently provided by the Missouri History Museum).
+The Subdistrict was established to receive support from the District and to pay for history museum services (currently provided by the Missouri Historical Society).

 The financial statements of the Subdistrict have been prepared in conformity with U.S. generally accepted accounting principles (GAAP) as applied to governmental units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-Governments are also required to follow the pronouncements and interpretations of the Financial Accounting Standards Board (FASB) issued through November 30, 1989 (when applicable), that do not conflict with or contradict GASB pronouncements.

-The following is a summary of the more significant accounting policies of the Subdistrict and the Missouri History Museum (the Museum):
+The following is a summary of the more significant accounting policies of the Subdistrict and the Missouri Historical Society (MHS):

-(a) Reporting Entity
+Reporting Entity

 The Subdistrict's financial reporting entity has been determined in accordance with governmental standards for defining the reporting entity and identifying entities to be included in its basic financial statements.
-The Subdistrict's financial reporting entity consists of the Subdistrict (the primary government) and its discretely presented component unit, the Museum.
+The Subdistrict's financial reporting entity consists of the Subdistrict (the primary government) and its discretely presented component unit, MHS.

-The Museum is included as a discretely presented component unit of the Subdistrict because the Subdistrict is financially accountable for the Museum, as the Museum is fiscally dependent upon the Subdistrict and the Subdistrict approves the Museum's budget.
-However, the Subdistrict's relationship with the Museum is based on a formal contractual arrangement, which the Subdistrict has no obligation to continue beyond the annually renewable term (see Note 5).
-The financial activity of the Museum is presented in a separate column in the accompanying government-wide basic financial statements to emphasize that it is legally separate from the Subdistrict.
-The Subdistrict has no authority over the selection of the Museum's Board of Trustees or management.
-The Museum is reported as a not-for-profit entity on the full accrual basis.
+MHS is included as a discretely presented component unit of the Subdistrict because the Subdistrict is financially accountable for MHS, as MHS is fiscally dependent upon the Subdistrict and the Subdistrict approves MHS' budget.
+However, the Subdistrict's relationship with MHS is based on a formal contractual arrangement, which the Subdistrict has no obligation to continue beyond the annually renewable term (see Note 5).
+The financial activity of MHS is presented in a separate column in the accompanying government -wide basic financial statements to emphasize that it is legally separate from the Subdistrict.
+The Subdistrict has no authority over the selection of MHS' Board of Trustees or management.
+MHS is reported as a not-for-profit entity on the full accrual basis.

-The accompanying basic financial statements present condensed financial statements and footnotes of the Museum.
-Complete financial statements of the Museum may be obtained from its administrative offices as follows:
+The accompanying basic financial statements present condensed financial statements and footnotes of MHS.
+Complete financial statements of MHS may be obtained from its administrative offices as follows:

-Missouri History Museum P. O. Box 11940 St. Louis, Missouri 63112
+Missouri Historical Society P. O. Box 775460 St. Louis, Missouri 63177

-(b) Government-wide and Fund Financial Statements
+Government-Wide And Fund Financial Statements

-The government-wide financial statements (that is, the statement of net assets and the statement of activities) report information on all of the activities of the Subdistrict and the Museum.
+The government-wide financial statements (that is, the statement of net position/net assets and the statement of activities) report information on all of the activities of the Subdistrict and the Museum.
 All of the Subdistrict's activities are classified as governmental activities, which normally is supported by tax revenues, as opposed to business-type activities, which rely to a significant extent on charges for services.
-Likewise, the Subdistrict is reported separately from the Museum, its discretely presented component unit.
+Likewise, the Subdistrict is reported separately from MHS, its discretely presented component unit.